DustinWatts/esp32-touchdown/README.md

 The TFT backlight anode (positive supply) is selectable via a jumper on the back.
 You can either power it directly from 3.3V or use GPIO32.
 By default, the positive source is GPIO32.
 You can this pin and use PWM to control the backlight brightness.

-Note: On V1.1 of the board.
-The jumpers used are with bridged pads.
+_Note: On V1.1 of the board the jumpers used are with bridged pads.
 So by default have no solder blob.
-See changelog.txt
+See changelog.txt_

 ![TFT Backlight Select](http://www.dustinwatts.nl/ESP32-TouchDown/backlight_select.png)